An outstanding discovery, this is the legendary c. 1247

 Undivided China in Troubled Times

 The map illustrates 368 prefectures, 623 military bases, 73 rivers, 27 lakes, 180 mountains, and 24 passes, but refrains from delineating state or national boundaries - thus presenting China as a cohesive whole.
-The map presents an aspirational, undivided vision of China, extending from the Great Wall and Manchuria to Hainan Island (Taiwan may be present as an unlabeled mountain off the east Coast of China in roughly the correct position).
-It was an object lesson for the young emperor - this is what China was under your ancestors, and this is what it must be again.
+The map presents an aspirational, undivided vision of China, extending from the Great Wall and Manchuria to Hainan Island.
+(Taiwan may be present as an unlabeled mountain off the east coast of China in roughly the correct position.)
+It was an object lesson for the young emperor - this is what China was under your ancestors and what it must be again.
 Period reports identified three educational maps that traveled with the Emperor: this map, a terrestrial chart, and a third urban plan, possibly of the city of Suzhou.

 Huang Shang Speaks